kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/9936-vpa-observation-window/README.md

 ### Non-Goals

 - **Recommender-confidence-based gating.** This feature is a user-declared policy, not a recommender-computed signal.
 Interoperation with `LowConfidence` / `RecommendationProvided` is left for future work.
-- **Reset semantics on PATCH of other fields.** Changing `resourcePolicy`, `targetRef`, or the target workload does not reset the window.
+- **Reset semantics on modification of other fields.** Changing `resourcePolicy`, `targetRef`, or the target workload does not reset the window.
 The window is anchored on `vpa.CreationTimestamp`; users who need to re-observe a workload after a material change should delete and recreate the VPA.
 - **Cluster-wide default windows.** Different applications and different VPAs on the same target want different windows; this is a per-VPA concern.

 ## Proposal